When Admixtures Turn Us into Chemists

 Superplasticizers are popular in admixtures which aim to reduce moisture content (MC) in concrete slabs.
 This, in turn, speeds drying time.
 However, the various ingredients of superplasticizers produce different results in concrete MC.

 Superplasticizer admixtures containing lignosulfonate are successful in lower doses.
 Higher doses actually slow concrete set times and lead to concrete bubbles, known as air entrainment.
 Lignosulfonate hybrid mixes result in variable compressive strength readings in concrete slabs.

 Many other factors influence concrete installation: cement composition, its alkali content, and particle distribution to name a few.
-Ultimately, admixtures are only successful when they assist in the equilibration of concrete moisture content.
+Ultimately, admixtures are only successful when they assist in the equilibration of concrete MC.
 While admixtures can speed the curing process, they do not always benefit the drying process of a concrete slab.
 It’s only as water vapor migrates from the bottom of the slab to the surface that concrete dries.
 That is the goal.

 The Influence of Relative Humidity (RH)